 Who is a candidate for TAVR?

 Traditional surgical aortic valve replacement (SAVR) continues to be associated with excellent outcomes and remains the gold standard for treatment of severe aortic stenosis.
-However, catheter-based procedures are emerging as viable optoin for for patients with aortic stenosis.
+However, catheter-based procedures are emerging as viable option all for patients with aortic stenosis regardless of surgical risk.